-Start Communications make every effort to ensure that our customers are happy with the level of service, and the products and service they receive from us.
+Start Communications make every effort to ensure that our customers are happy with the level of service, and the products and services they receive from us.
 However, despite our best efforts, things can go wrong.
 We take customer complaints very seriously and aim to resolve them quickly and efficiently.

 If you have a complaint about any part of our service, please contact our Support Team using one of the following:

 If you telephone, our advisors will ask you about your complaint and seek to resolve the problem while you are on the line.
 During any discussions we will protect the privacy of the information that we hold on you.
-To do this we may have to ask you questions to confirm that we are speaking to the right person.
+To do this we may have to ask you security questions to confirm that we are speaking to the right person.

 If you make your complaint by email or in writing, we will acknowledge receipt, advise how and when we will next respond and provide you with a contact point for checking progress on the resolution of your complaint.
 We will try to resolve your complaint quickly and efficiently, and to keep you informed at all times.
 We normally aim to resolve complaints within 10 working days but, depending on the nature of the complaint, this is not always possible.
-However, If you are not happy with progress in resolving your complaint you can ask the person to whom you are speaking to escalate the matter to their manager, and ultimately to the Start Communications Board.
+However, if you are not happy with progress in resolving your complaint, you can ask the person to whom you are speaking to escalate the matter to their manager, and ultimately to the Start Communications Board.
 If we cannot resolve the problem, we will write to you to say so.